DataFire/Integrations/integrations/generated/amazonaws_config/README.md

 * Long `integer`

 ### MaxNumberOfConfigRulesExceededException
 * MaxNumberOfConfigRulesExceededException `object`: Failed to add the AWS Config rule because the account already contains the maximum number of 50 rules.
-Consider deleting any deactivated rules before adding new rules.
+Consider deleting any deactivated rules before you add new rules.

 ### MaxNumberOfConfigurationRecordersExceededException
-* MaxNumberOfConfigurationRecordersExceededException `object`: You have reached the limit on the number of recorders you can create.
+* MaxNumberOfConfigurationRecordersExceededException `object`: You have reached the limit of the number of recorders you can create.

 ### MaxNumberOfDeliveryChannelsExceededException
-* MaxNumberOfDeliveryChannelsExceededException `object`: You have reached the limit on the number of delivery channels you can create.
+* MaxNumberOfDeliveryChannelsExceededException `object`: You have reached the limit of the number of delivery channels you can create.

+### MaxNumberOfRetentionConfigurationsExceededException
+* MaxNumberOfRetentionConfigurationsExceededException `object`: Failed to add the retention configuration because a retention configuration with that name already exists.

 ### MaximumExecutionFrequency
 * MaximumExecutionFrequency `string` (values: One_Hour, Three_Hours, Six_Hours, Twelve_Hours, TwentyFour_Hours)